The archaeological excavation beneath the Museum can be visited during the following days and hours:

-The Acropolis Museum has a shop and a bookstore offering a wide variety of gifts, souvenirs and books, all inspired by the Museum's exhibits.
+The Acropolis Museum has a gift store on the ground floor and a bookstore on the second floor offering a wide variety of gifts, souvenirs and books, all inspired by the Museum's exhibits.
 Also available are cast copies of important artifacts from its collections, produced in the Museum’s conservation lab under strict specifications.
-The shop and bookstore are open during the Museum's opening hours; they close 30 minutes before the Museum's closing hours.
+The shops are open during the Museum's opening hours; they close 15 minutes before the Museum's closing hours.

-to the ground-floor shop, the purchase of a ticket is not required.
+to the ground-floor gift store, the purchase of a ticket is not required.

-to the second-floor shop, a free admission ticket is required, available at the Museum’s Ticket Desk.
+to the second-floor bookstore, a free admission ticket is required, available at the Museum’s Ticket Desk.

 Yes, you can purchase a ticket with either cash or a credit card (VISA, MasterCard, Maestro, UnionPay).

 Can I visit the Museum again on another day using the same ticket?